Quick tips and resources

 Being prepared and helping organize services and can go a long way in helping coordinate care from a distance.

-Learn more: Home Safety, Dementia and Driving, Care Options
+Learn more: Home Safety, Dementia and Driving Care Options

 - Reassess care needs during each visit.
 Dementia is a progressive disease, and care will need to be adjusted over time.
 While someone in early-stage Alzheimer's may live independently, by the middle stage, 24-hour supervision will be required.
 Each time you visit, assess the situation to make sure your family member with dementia’s care needs are being met.
 Check in with family providing day-to-day care about any support they might need.

 - Keep communication going.
 As a long-distance caregiver, you may coordinate many moving parts.
 Whether with informal caregivers such as family and neighbors or with home health aides and other services, set aside time to regularly discuss the needs of both the person living with dementia and caregivers.
-If the individual living with dementia lives at a residential care facility, set up a regular time with the managing nurse or physician to get updates, and maintain ongoing communication with care staff and friends who visit regularly.
+If the individual living with dementia lives at a long-term care community, set up a regular time with the managing nurse or physician to get updates, and maintain ongoing communication with care staff and friends who visit regularly.

 - Gather pertinent information and keep it handy.
 Make sure you have contact information for physicians, pharmacies, care providers and neighbors, as well as important financial and legal documents easily accessible in case they are unexpectedly needed.